NipunDharmarathne/co225-project-group16/README.md

 1. Calculate current GPA
 2. Calculate the necessary grades for each subject to achieve expected GPA in upcoming semesters
 3. Calculate required exam marks for the expected grade of a particular course if the marks of inclass assesments are given by the user
-4. Shows the rank of the student of the batch(1st yr Student) and field
+4. Shows the rank of the student of the batch(for 1st year students) or field

 ### Team members:
 1. E/18/077 Dharmarathna N.S. [e18077@eng.pdn.ac.lk]